 Clarity of performance expectations and constructive feedback are keys to enhancing successful performance on the job.
 These two concepts underlie the basic philosophy of the State of Iowa performance planning and evaluation process.

-The Individual Performance Plan and Evaluation (IPPE) form is used to formally document this process, and is comprised of two key elements: the Individual Performance Plan (IPP) and the Evaluation.
+The Individual Performance Plan and Evaluation (IPPE) form is used to formally document this process and is comprised of two key elements: the Individual Performance Plan (IPP) and the Evaluation.

 Individual Performance Plan (IPP)